• Home

 Add being short to that equation and it’s easy to look like a sausage in clothes

-These seven styling tips will help take the emphasis off a thick waist and make an apple shape look taller.
+These seven styling tips will help take the emphasis off a thick waist and make a petite apple shape look taller.

-- High-Waisted, Straight Leg, or Bootcut Pants – These styles elongate your legs giving you a streamlined look.
+3. High-waisted, Straight-Leg, or bootcut pants—These styles elongate your legs, giving you a streamlined look.
 They also balance out a fuller midsection.
+Avoid low-rise pants that emphasize the tummy.

 There is no need to wear maternity blouses if you have a tummy!

-A peplum blouse can also give the illusion of a smaller waist if designed strategically.
+If designed strategically, a peplum blouse can give the illusion of a smaller waist.
 I found this peplum blouse by Grace Karin on Amazon.
-It is available in various colors and I love that it has a V-neckline.
+It is available in various colors, and I love that it has a V-neckline.

-Below are other blouse styles that look great on a petite apple-shaped body.
+Below are blouse styles that look great on a petite apple-shaped body.

 Create a Column of Color